Fonta1n3/FullyNoded/Docs/QandA.md

 Again there isn’t any, the code is open sourced so you can build it yourself.
 Its actually not very difficult to do.

-If you'd like to build the app from source and heads-up compare the build follow the instruction:
+ If you'd like to build the app from source and heads-up compare the build follow the instruction:<br/>
- - Download the signed and tagged tarball, compare versions in github, App Store and Testflight 0.1.69
+ - Download the signed and tagged tarball (in this example `fullynoded.tar.gz`), and compare versions in github, App Store and Testflight 0.1.69
- - Verify the signature with the developers public PGP key : all you have to do is import @Fonta1n3's key to gpg on mac then `gpg --verify fullynoded.tar.gz.asc`
+  - Verify the signature with the developers public PGP key : all you have to do is `gpg --verify fullynoded.tar.gz.asc` (or whatever exact signature filename you downloaded)
   - Untar and build
      1. `brew install carthage automake autoconf libtool gnu-sed` (if you have not already)
      2. untar the tarball
      3. `cd <untarred dir>/XCode`
      4. `carthage build`
  	5. open `FullyNoded.xcodeproj`
  	6. run the project in a simulator or device

+ If you'd like to import @Fonta1n3's [public key](https://github.com/Fonta1n3/FullyNoded#fully-noded%EF%B8%8F) to send encrypted messages follow the instruction:
+    1. import @Fonta1n3's [public key](https://github.com/Fonta1n3/FullyNoded#fully-noded%EF%B8%8F) to gpg on mac: `gpg --import key.asc` (make sure `key.asc` contains the full pub key)
+	2. If you don't have the full public key: try to use gpg --recv-keys \<fingerprint\> whether it'll be found depends on the keyserver configured on a local machine.

 Instead of cloning the repo you can just download that tarball, I think it automatically unpacks and I will add my `pgp` key to the `readme`.